Chapter 4 - Results of the Naturalization Examination

 If the applicant fails to appear for the re-examination and USCIS does not receive a timely or reasonable request to reschedule, the officer should deny the application based on the applicant’s failure to meet the educational requirements for naturalization.
 The officer also should include any other areas of ineligibility within the denial notice.

-If an officer denies a naturalization application based on ineligibility or lack of prosecution, the officer must issue the applicant and his or her attorney or representative a written denial notice no later than 120 days after the initial interview on the application.
+If an officer denies a naturalization application, the officer must issue the applicant and his or her attorney or representative a written denial notice no later than 120 days after the initial interview on the application.
 The written denial notice should include:

 A clear and concise statement of the facts in support of the decision;